 Heather graduated with a Masters in Screenwriting from City University, London.
 She’s an idea machine, the Indiana Jones of research, and builds supernatural worlds with real world consequences.
 Tech/advertising/ procedural/ sci-fi savvy.
 Former employee of The Economist, BBC, and Ogilvy, and developer of content for brands such as IKEA, PayPal, Microsoft, IBM, Nespresso, RBC, Samsung, Cisco, and UN Women.

-Heather graduated with a Masters in screenwriting from City University, London.
-While in London she was a host on Resonance FM & Sound Radio with guest slots on CKUA (Edmonton), CKUF (Victoria), BBC London Radio and Radio Canada International.
-Her audio mini-series “How I ended up on a Small Island” reached all corners of the globe with listeners writing in from West Bengal to somewhere in the Pacific on board a ship.
+While living in London, Heather attended the advanced playwriting program at the Royal Court Theatre and authored 3 poetry collections.
+She was also a host on Resonance FM with guest slots on CKUA, CKUF, BBC London Radio and Radio Canada International.
+Her audio mini-series “How I ended up on a Small Island” reached all corners of the globe with listeners from West Bengal to “somewhere in the Pacific” on board a ship.